yduf/yduf.github.io/_posts/2024-10-05-profiler-tracy.md

 ### Frame

+To slice the program's execution recording into frame-sized chunks.

 {% highlight cpp %}
 // recommended approach to ensure unique addr for this API calls const char * const sl_AudioProcessing = " Audio processing " ;